gilgameshone/qmk_firmware/keyboards/crkbd/keymaps/gilgamesh/readme.md

 ## LWR

 Lower contains a number pad that uses the typical number row keys.
 The shifted versions are above.
 Some shifted keys have been modified from normal JIS to reduce redundancy.
+XXX indicates key held to access layer.

 |•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|•••|
 |---|---|---|---|---|---|---|---|---|---|---|